marklchaves/cme-dev-style-guide/_docs/basics/04-grammar-and-mechanics.html.md

 * No: "At the time of this writing,"
 * No: "At the time of writing this,"

-The comma is optional if the introductory phrase is prepositional.
+The \[comma is optional\]((https://www.grammarly.com/blog/commas-after-introductory-phrases/)) if the introductory phrase is prepositional.

 If "instead" is working as a preposition, the comma is optional.
-Use a comma if "instead" is an adverb.
+Use a comma if "instead" is an \[adverb\](https://english.stackexchange.com/questions/396200/comma-usage-do-i-need-a-comma-before-instead-and-if-so-why).

 * Yes: These special rules are added to this guide instead of overwriting the original rule.
 * Yes: I love literature.
-Instead, opted for computer science.
+Instead, I opted for computer science.

 Example: At the time of writing we had just released version 1.0.